Standard variable vs fixed rate – which energy tariff should you go for?

 The standard variable rate means what you pay per unit of energy will fluctuate monthly depending on the wholesale price of energy.
 If prices go up, you pay more and if they drop, you may pay less.

-You are not locked into a standard variable rate like you are on with a fixed rate deal.
+You are not locked into a standard variable rate like you are with a fixed-rate deal.

-Millions of people end up on a standard variable rate because they simply forgot to switch after their fixed rate deal ended or they simply prefer not being tied to one provider.
+Millions of people ended up on a standard variable rate because they simply forgot to switch after their fixed-rate deal ended.

-Importantly it doesn't replace Ofgem's price cap, which means standard variable tariff prices can fall below the EPG level.
+Importantly it doesn't replace Ofgem's price cap, which means standard variable tariff prices can ‒ and have ‒ fallen below the EPG level.

 The verdict